jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Today's excessive management is a holdover from an age gone by.
 It's out of habit that our workplaces over-value control and delegation instead of contribution and collaboration.
 Excessive management turns leaders into gatekeepers.
 Gatekeepers seek to hold tickets and manage who'll "get access" to things like news services, retail stores, formal education, and especially the higher "positions" of corporate employment.
 Today's there's an entire class of middle-men, consultants, managers, and executives who don't know the skills of their industry like nursing, teaching, and (definitely not) cleaning.
 Their power is to manage an Industrial Age technology that puts workers and customers behind gates.

 In contrast, the Computer Age demands mass collaboration—sometimes called "Wikinomics."
 Open-source shows us how easy and effective mass collaboration is.
 Here's the gist.
-The open-source community works together on a core technology that's free to use.
+The open-source community works together on a core technology.
 People then use the core technology to create their own specialized products.
 For example, a large open-source community creates MediaWiki software.
 Then separate groups use MediaWiki to create Wikipedia, WikiHow, and Fandom—or any other website you can think of.
 After all, MediaWiki is free for anyone to use however they want.
 And you don't have to be a programmer to contribute.
-If you can't write software, write a Wikipedia article.
-If you can't write well, then draw a diagram.
-If you can't do that, then send in helpful feedback.
-Wikipedia wants to "store the sum of all human knowledge," there's alway lots of work to do.
-Mass collaboration works so well; Wikipedia wrote millions of articles in just a few years.
+Writers, designers, guardians are all needed.
+Mass collaboration works so well Wikipedia wrote millions of articles in just a few years.
+Linux is on billions of devices.
+YouTube is filled with helpful review and how-to videos.

 This is not to say that open-source communities are perfect and can run the world.
 Some of its people are too rude, projects die off, personalities clash, and so forth.
 In _The Innovators_, author Walker Isaacson explains how the trifecta of academia, corporations, and militaries was optimal for creating the digital revolution.
 Likewise, it was the government, big business, and open-source organizing structures that worked to keep that revolution going.
 Open-source is only a part of the ecosystem bringing the Digitial Age and mass collaboration to life.
 There will always be big companies like Google, Microsoft with large corporate structures, always be government services running health care plans, and installing traffic lights.